 Mothers of newborns

-When you’re postpartum you shouldn’t use a birth control pill containing estrogen (or the birth control patch or ring) for the first three weeks after you give birth, because estrogen would put you at risk of a dangerous blood clot.
-You’re probably not having sex this soon (doctors usually advise against it for at least a month postpartum and, anyway, ouch), but if you do, then use estrogen-free protection.
-If you’re looking for immediate, low-maintenance protection it’s safe for an Ob-Gyn to insert an IUD at your postpartum visit.
+When you’re postpartum you shouldn’t use a birth control pill containing estrogen (or the birth control patch or ring) for the first six weeks after you give birth, because estrogen would put you at risk of a dangerous blood clot.
+You’re probably not having sex this soon (doctors usually advise against it for at least a month postpartum), but if you do, then progestin-only pills are great options because they do not contain estrogen and you can easily switch to a combination pill (if you choose) once you’re out of the postpartum period.
+If you’re looking for longer-term, low-maintenance protection it’s safe for an Ob-Gyn to insert an IUD at your postpartum visit.